SystemsApproach/tcpcc/variants.rst

 as a fraction of the target, and ``bytes_newly_acked`` is the number of bytes acknowledged in the current ACK.
-Thus, the congestion window grows more quickly the further the measured delay is below the target, but never faster one ``MSS`` per RTT.
+Thus, the congestion window grows more quickly the further the measured delay is below the target, but never faster than one ``MSS`` per RTT.
 And it falls faster in proportion to how far the queue length is above the target. ``CongestionWindow`` is also reduced in response to losses, timeouts, and long idle periods, much like with TCP.